-Tower Climbers and Subcontractors are both getting squeezed by the Carriers and Turf Vendors.
+The industry is just not working.
+In particular, it’s not working for tower hands, who are struggling to make a living, as we risk our lives to make sure the country stays connected.
+Tower Climbers, as well as Subcontractors, are getting squeezed by the Carriers, Turf Vendors and Tower Owners.
 We do the work, but the money stays up at the top.
-Our jobs are dangerous, low paid, and difficult.
-The Carriers and Turf Vendors have all the power to determine how and when jobs get done, and for how much.
-Under the current system, Subcontractors take on all the legal responsibility, and take the heaviest financial risk.
+Those at the top have all the power to determine how and when jobs get done, and for how much.
+Under the current system, the large corporations get their product and avoid any accountability.
+Subcontractors take on all the legal responsibility, and take the heaviest financial risk.
 This whole system puts a downward pressure on wages and profits.

-This current system was created by Carriers, and it benefits the Carriers.
+This current system was created by Carriers and Tower Owners, and it benefits them.
 This can change; but only if we do something to make that change.
 It can only change if we organize.

 CWA represents hundreds of thousands of workers, mostly in the telecommunications industry.
 CWA negotiates with AT&T, Verizon, and other big telecommunications companies already.
 To learn more about CWA, visit here.